Chase Claypool Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 - Claypool has been the target of 15.8% (105 total) of his team's 664 passing attempts this season.

-- Claypool (13 red zone targets) has been the recipient of 13.1% of his team's 99 red zone pass attempts.
+- With 13 targets in the red zone this season, Claypool has been on the receiving end of 13.1% of his team's 99 red zone pass attempts.

-- The Steelers, who rank 21st in the NFL in points scored, have dropped back to pass 61.8% of the time while opting for the ground attack 38.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Claypool's matchup with the Chiefs.